buerki/SubString/README.md

 SubString is (c) 2011-2014 Andreas Buerki, licensed under the EUPL V.1.1. (the European Union Public License) which is an open-source license.

 The project resides at [http://buerki.github.com/SubString/](http://buerki.github.com/SubString/) and new versions will be posted there.
-A mirror is kept at [https://developer.berlios.de/projects/substrd](https://developer.berlios.de/projects/substrd).
 Suggestions and feedback are welcome.
 To be notified of new releases, go to https://github.com/buerki/SubString, click on the 'Watch' button and sign in.